 arcade games The video game revolution began in 1971 with the introduction of the first electronic arcade game, Computer Space.
 The Atari company released their first game the following year, an arcade video tennis game called Pong.
 The popularity of this game set the video game industry in motion.

 By the end of the decade, electronic arcade machines were also being manufactured by Bally, Midway, Vector, Chicago Coin, Exidy, Ramtek, Cinematronics and Sega.

 New arcade innovations in the 1970s included the first light gun (1974), the first trackball game controller (1978), the first high score display (1978) and the first enclosed cockpit cabinet (1979).

 The 1970s also gave us the first games based on movies (Jaws) and celebrities (Fonzie).

 home consoles Video game consoles allow you to play video games on any standard television set.
-In 1972, Magnavox Odyssey was the first home console was the Magnavox Odyssey, released in 1972.
+The first home console was the Magnavox Odyssey, released in 1972.
 Atari produced a home version of Pong in 1975, and introduced their hugely successful home console in 1977.
 Atari games were also sold by Sears as part of their Tele-Games brand, and the Atari consoles were sold by Sears as the Sears Video Arcade.

 The Odyssey was programmed by inserting circuit board cards into a slot.
 Other early consoles arrived from the factory with the games already built in.
 A huge step forward was taken in 1976 when the first cartridge systems were introduced.
 From that point on, the game possibilities were endless.